E0HYL/BLOG-OF-E0/_posts/2022-04-30-SHAP_benchmark.md

 <img src="https://e0hyl.github.io/BLOG-OF-E0/images/2022-04-30-SHAP_benchmark/benchmark_shap_detail_curve.png"  />

 - Postive: important features; Negative: unimportant features
-- For the first two lines of curves, the output is the original output of XGBoost
+- For the first two rows, the y-axis of the curves is the original output of XGBoost
-- For the last line of curve, the output is `(y - model.predict(X))**2`
+- For the last row, the output is `(y - model.predict(X))**2`